-DO I QUALIFY?Veterans and civilians with a documented disability as defined under the ADA, "...a physical or mental impairment that substantially limits one or more major life activities," are quailfied for the assistance of a Service Dog.
-Veterans with PTSD (Post Traumatic Stress Disorder) and other disabilities receive priority for training and financial assistance from Give Us Paws.
+DO I QUALIFY?Veterans and civilians with a documented disability as defined under the ADA, "...a physical or mental impairment that substantially limits one or more major life activities," are qualified for the assistance of a Service Dog.
+Veterans with PTS (Post Traumatic Stress Disorder) and other disabilities receive priority for training and financial assistance from Give Us Paws.

-OUR TRAININGGive Us Paws Service Dog training follows a 6-month, in-home training program which requires the logged recording of 1 hour/week with a trainer and 4 hours/week of animal/handler homework.
+OUR TRAININGGive Us Paws Service Dog training follows an eight to twelve-month training program which requires the completion of three group training courses and customized, one-on-one, disability-specific training with one of our trainers for at least 1 hour/week and reinforcement homework.
 We utilize only positive, clicker-training methods.
 Dogs are kept motivated and eager to please using treats, excitement, fun, rewards and other surprises.

 SUPPORT A TEAMAnimal/handler teams need your support for training.
 We rely on your donations to fund our training programs for those with a financial need.
-Tax-deductible corporate and private sponsorhips available.
+Tax-deductible corporate and private sponsorships available.

-Give Us Paws is a Federally recognized 501(c)(3) nonprofit corporation based in Houston, Texas.
-We provide free, in-home training of eligible candidates' dogs as service animals for disabled veterans.
-We focus on veterans suffering from Post-Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI) and limited mobility.
-Services are also provided to disabled civilians under the Americans with Disabilities Act.Veterans receive priority for funding and training.
-We train Service Dogs for individuals suffering from disabilities in order to mitigate the symptoms and to improve the quality of their lives.
+Give Us Paws is a federally recognized 501(c)(3) nonprofit corporation based in Houston, Texas.
+We provide subsidized and free training of eligible candidates' dogs as assistance animals.
+We focus on veterans suffering from Post-Traumatic Stress (PTSD), Traumatic Brain Injury (TBI) and limited mobility.
+Subsidized services are also provided to civilians determined to be disabled under the Americans with Disabilities Act.Veterans receive priority for funding and training.
+We train Service Dogs for handlers suffering from disabilities in order to mitigate the symptoms and to improve the quality of their lives.

-There are thousands of returning veterans suffering from PTSD having issues adjusting to normal life.
-Last year, the VA cut all funding for service animals of veterans with PTSD and there's a large gap that needs to be filled with extremely limited resources.
+There are thousands of returning veterans suffering from PTS having issues adjusting to normal life.
+The VA does not supply any funding for the training or care for service animals of veterans with PTS and there's a large gap that needs to be filled with extremely limited resources.